Pittsburgh Penguins–New York Islanders brawl

-The Penguins–Islanders brawl was a National Hockey League (NHL) regular season ice hockey game between the Pittsburgh Penguins and the New York Islanders that resulted in a record for combined penalty minutes for both teams.
+The Penguins–Islanders brawl was an incident during a National Hockey League (NHL) regular season ice hockey game between the Pittsburgh Penguins and the New York Islanders that resulted in a record for combined penalty minutes for both teams.
 The game was played on February 11, 2011, at Nassau Veterans Memorial Coliseum, the home arena of the Islanders at the time.
 New York won the game 9–3.
 In all, 65 penalties were assessed, including 15 fighting majors and 21 game misconducts, resulting in a total of 346 penalty minutes.

 The high number of physical altercations was attributed to numerous on-ice incidents between the two teams throughout the season, most notably an incident during the prior meeting of the two teams in which Penguins forward Maxime Talbot delivered a hit to Blake Comeau that concussed him.
 Prior to the rematch, there were hints and indications from the Islanders that there would be retribution for the injury.
 The game itself featured two separate multi-player brawls, one of which occurred after Pittsburgh's Eric Tangradi took an elbow to the head, which caused a concussion.
 The NHL suspended three players for actions occurring in the game and fined the Islanders organization $100,000.
 After the disciplinary action was announced, Penguins owner Mario Lemieux questioned the direction of the League for allowing fighting.
-Lemieux was highly criticized following his comments, with critics noting that his Penguins team led the entire league in fighting majors.